hackclub/hackclub/workshops/expense-tracker/README.md

 ```

 Here, we want the `Purchase` input to be a string and the `Price` input to be an integer.
 Thus, we define our inputs accordingly.
 It won't be awesome if we asked the user to input the date and time.
 Thus, we use our **`datetime`** library to capture the date.

-We also want to add a choice which will ask the user if they want to see the total of their expenses.
-Thus we create another function named `

 Now we need to send these inputs to the `.json` file.
 Append in the expenses and again provide a choice to continue the loop.
 Thus: